This page has been recently translated and is available in French now.

 The BD Horizon™ Dri TBNK + CD20 Multicolor Panel is optimized for immune monitoring research.
-This tube has been used in research and clinical trials, from monitoring immune responses to CD20 depletion therapies.
+This tube has been used in research from monitoring immune responses to CD20 depletion therapies.
 The panel characterizes T, B and NK cells.
 The Dri format eliminates manual pipetting, increasing efficiency and provides absolute counts when paired with BD Trucount™ Tubes.

 - Sani KB, Sawitzki B. Immune monitoring as prerequisite for transplantation tolerance trials.
 Clin Exp Immunol.
 2017;189(2):158-170. doi:10.1111/cei.12988